jsmolka/blog/content/posts/white-blue-silver/index.md

 ---
 title: "White / Blue / Silver"
 tags: ["knives"]
-date: 2026-02-23T20:20:05+01:00
+date: 2026-05-07T21:00:05+01:00
 type: post
-draft: true
 ---
-I fell into the Japanese knife rabbit hole over christmas and spent way too much time researching and thickening about my ideal _collection_.
+I went down the Japanese knife rabbit hole over Christmas.
+Getting into something new can feel quite overwhelming, especially for me.
+I tend to skip the Dunning-Kruger effect and immediately notice that I know nothing about the topic and that it is infinitely complex.
+Even in this post, there are some details I skip because they are too difficult for my liking [^carbides].

+[^carbides]: I tried to understand carbides, but it felt like getting a degree in material science.

+This is me learning something new --- welcome to the ride.

 ## Steel
-Steel is an alloy of iron and 0.05--2.1% carbon.
-The small carbon atoms fill the voids between the larger iron atoms in the crystal lattice without replacing them.
-This is called interstitial alloy.
+The base material of every Japanese kitchen knife is carbon steel.
+It is an alloy of iron and 0.05--2.1% carbon.
+The small carbon atoms fill the voids between the larger iron atoms without replacing them.
+The result is called an interstitial alloy.

 ![](img/lattice.svg "Interstitial alloy")

- Alloys have several properties that quantify their performance:
+ Alloys have several properties that measure their performance:

 <!--
 https://www.neonickel.com/technical-resources/introduction-to-the-structure-and-properties-of-metal-alloys